ingo/ingo.github.io/_recipes/cucumber_tomatillo_salad.md

 ---
-title: Cucumber Tomatillo Salad
 category: Sides
 description: A refreshing salad made with cubed cucumber, tomatillo, and a hint of ground cumin, garnished with fresh cilantro and a splash of white vinegar.
-image: placeholder.jpg
+image: cucumber_tomatillo_salad.jpg
+title: Cucumber Tomatillo Salad
 ---
 This Cucumber Tomatillo Salad is a refreshing side dish that pairs well with any main course.
 The combination of cucumber and tomatillo gives it a unique, tangy flavor, while the ground cumin adds a touch of warmth.
 The cilantro and white vinegar finish it off with a fresh, zesty kick.

 ### Ingredients